arunksingh16/aws-cdk-examples/README.md

 every constructs receive the same 3 parameters:

 - The scope parameter specifies the parent construct within which the child construct is initialized.
-In JavaScript we use the this keyword, in Python self, etc.
+In TS/JavaScript we use the this keyword, in Python self, because it represents the current scope in which you are defining the construct.

 - The id parameter - an identifier that must be unique within the scope.
 The combination of CDK identifiers for a resource builds the CloudFormation Logical ID of the resource.
 I've written an article - What is an identifier in AWS CDK if you want to read more.